t-rappos/auction-system/srs.md

   2. user selects compose item | use clicks on compose item button
   3. collect item name | enters details into text box
   4. collect item attributes | enters details into text boxs
-  5. collect item tags | enters details into text box
-  6. collect item category | enters details into text, it autocompletes whilst the user is typing
-  7. collect item-type | enters details into text, it autocompletes whilst the user is typing
   8. collect item image | a upload dialog opens, allowing the user to select an image to upload
   9. confirm item | user clicks 'create item'
   10. display item | the item is displayed via the view item task